Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Contamination of the CMB B-modes

-The scale dependency of extragalactic foregrounds compared to the CMB makes the ratio of the primordial CMB signal over foregrounds more favorable at larger scale, in particular at the reionization B-bump ($\ell$=5).
+The scale dependency of extragalactic foregrounds compared to the CMB makes the ratio of the primordial CMB signal over foregrounds more favourable at larger scale, in particular at the reionisation B-bump ($\ell$=5).
 Only nearly full-sky ($f_{sky}\ge$70\%) experiments can provide some measurements at such low multipoles.
-The $r$ equivalent in this case are very small (1.8$\times10^{-6}$ for PICO at 186\,GHz, 3.6-3.1$\times10^{-5}$ for LiteBIRD at 195-235\,GHz, and 2.3$\times10^{-5}$ for CLASS at 217\,GHz; see Fig.\,\ref{fig:req5}).
+The $r$ equivalent in this case is very small (2.7$\times10^{-6}$ for PICO at 186\,GHz, 3.7-3.4$\times10^{-5}$ for LiteBIRD at 195-235\,GHz, and 2.5$\times10^{-5}$ for CLASS at 217\,GHz; see Fig.\,\ref{fig:req5}).
 They are much smaller than the targeted limits on the primordial $r$ for PICO and LiteBIRD, and $\sigma _\mathrm{r}=8.5\times10^{-3}$ for CLASS \citep[including diffuse Galactic thermal dust and synchrotron foregrounds,][]{Watts2015}.
-For \textit{Planck}, the contamination is much smaller than the current upper limit \citep{Planck2018_r}.\\
+For \textit{Planck}, the level of contamination by polarised extragalactic sources is much lower than the current B-mode upper limit \citep{Planck2018_r}.\\

-Finally, we can look at the ratio of the extragalactic foreground and CMB lensing BB power spectra (at $\ell$=1000).
-This ratio is $\sim$120 times larger than the equivalent tensor-to-sclar ratio $r_{eq}$ at $\ell$=80.
-It goes from $\sim\,10^{-3}$ for large-aperture experiments to $\sim\,10^{-1}$ for small-aperture experiments.
-As already known, ground-based large-aperture telescopes will provide the ability to delens the maps from future satellite CMB missions, such as LiteBIRD \citep[e.g.,][]{Namikawa2014}.
+Finally, we consider the ratio of the extragalactic foreground and CMB lensing BB power spectra (at $\ell$=1000).
+This ratio is $\sim$120 times higher than the equivalent tensor-to-sclar ratio $r_{eq}$ at $\ell$=80.
+It extends from $\sim\,10^{-3}$ for large-aperture experiments to $\sim\,10^{-1}$ for small-aperture experiments.
+As is already known, ground-based large-aperture telescopes will provide the ability to delens the maps from future satellite CMB missions, such as LiteBIRD \citep[e.g.][]{Namikawa2014}.